dclive/H310MA20r1/README.md

 **Updates**

 * You can easily update to Monterey 12.01 using this EFI, and you can use OCAT to update the EFI with the latest OpenCore .75 and associated KEXT/etc. files.
+BIOS F5 from Late November 2021 works properly with no (known) issues.